carlosschults/100-days-of-code/log.md

 ### Day 20: May 13, 2019

 **Today's Progress**: Ok, finally some progress.
 Today I finally managed to fix the build on Travis CI.
 Tomorrow I plan to configure CI on AppVeyor and maybe set up code coverage as well.

+### Day 21: May 14, 2019

+**Today's Progress**: Configured CI on AppVeyor.
+Now the next step is to set up code coverage.

+**Thoughts**: I gotta wrap-up this "setting up CI" thing and get back to writing code ASAP.